Dasylirion Wheeleri Care: How To Grow Desert Spoon

 |Soil||Light and sandy to medium and loamy|

 |Pests & Diseases||Root rot|

-Desert spoon, common sotol or the sotol plant (Dasylirion wheeleri) is a long-lived native of the Chiahuahuan Desert of northern Mexico.
+Desert spoon, common sotol, or the sotol plant are all common plant names for Dasylirion wheeleri.
+This long-lived native of the Chiahuahuan Desert of northern Mexico has been naturalized as far north as southern Arizona, western Texas, and New Mexico.
 This evergreen succulent shows off its large rosette of serrated blue to grayish-green leaves radiating out in a circular axis from the tall stem.
-The leaf ends tend to become frizzy, adding an overall hazy texture to the plant.
+The leaf ends tend to become frizzy.
+Along with serrated leaf margins, the plant has an overall hazy texture.

-Once the plant is mature, it blooms with a pole-like flower stalk.
-Flowering occurs only every few years with tiny flowers that grow in late spring to summer.
+Once the plant is mature, it blooms in early summer with a pole-like stalk of tiny flowers.
+Flowering occurs only every few years on flower spikes of clustered tiny blooms that grow in late spring to summer.
 The color of the flower indicates the gender of the plant.
-When flowering, the males grow creamy yellow flowers while females have purplish-pink flowers.
+Male flowers are creamy yellow hues, while female flowers are purple-pink.

 Dasylirion Wheeleri Care

 Common sotol or spoon is a slow-growing, durable, carefree and drought-tolerant plant native to arid lands.
 Here are some specific care requirements for this perennial succulent xeriscape plant.